enigma-io/boundless/UISegmentedControl/README.md

 UISegmentedControl is implemented as a "controlled component", meaning it is a direct representation of the model data passed inside.
 User interaction will bubble changes in the form of `onOptionSelected` that a controller view must intercept and apply against the data provider.

+> The Platform team recommends reviewing the [Segmented Control](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/ControlsSelection.html#//apple_ref/doc/uid/20000957-CH49-SW5) of the Apple Human Interface Guidelines for inspiration of design patterns and optimal usage of `UISegmentedControl` in your project.

+---

+### Example Usage

 ```js
 import {UISegmentedControl} from 'enigma-uikit';